SEARCH WITH THE PROGRAM FINDER

 Students who choose to study abroad in Valparaíso in API’s Business Internship Program will complete a credit-bearing internship with a complementary classroom component.
 Students who wish to complete an additional academic course may do so if time permits for an additional fee.

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Valparaíso programs.
-All excursions are subject to change.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Valparaiso programs.
+API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 Be prepared for a sensory delight!
 API students will enjoy visiting an organic farm that produces oils used for aromatherapy.
 Students will participate in a hands-on demonstration of how the oils are produced, starting with a tour of the gardens where the herbs are grown to the packaging of the final product.